Hollym, East Riding of Yorkshire

-Hollym is a small village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
-It is situated approximately 2 mi south of Withernsea and is on the A1033 road.
+Hollym is a village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
+It is situated approximately 2 mi south of Withernsea and lies on the A1033 road.

-According to the 2011 UK Census, Hollym parish had a population of 513, an increase on the 2001 UK Census figure of 447.
+According to the 2011 UK census, the parish had a population of 513, an increase on the 2001 UK census figure of 447.

+The name Hollym probably derives from the plural form of either the Old English hol or the Old Norse holr meaning 'hollow'.
+Another suggestion is that the second element is derived from the Old English hām meaning 'village' or 'hamm' meaning 'hemmed-in land'.

-Hollym airfield lies just to the north of the village and is suitable for light aircraft.
+Hollym Airfield lies just north of the village and is suitable for light aircraft.

-The parish church of St Nicholas is a Grade II listed building.
+The parish church of St Nicholas, built in 1814, is a Grade II listed building.

-In 1823 Hollym was parish in the Wapentake and Liberty of Holderness.
-St Nicholas' Church was built in 1814 by the then vicar.
-Population at the time was 260.
+In 1823, Hollym was a parish in the Wapentake and Liberty of Holderness.
+At that time the population was 260.
 Occupations included seventeen farmers, a corn miller, a schoolmaster, and the landlady of The Plough public house.
-A carrier operated between the village and Hull once a week.
+A carrier operated weekly between the village and Hull.

 Hollym was served from 1854 to 1964 by Hollym Gate railway station on the Hull and Holderness Railway.

 Edmund Henry Barker, the English classical scholar, was born in the village.